 Deer Run RV Park bills itself as “where camping is a pleasure,” and we find that claim hard to refute.
 Full utility hookups greet you at this lovely forested setting as well as cable TV at your site.
 Showers, restrooms, and laundry facilities are all well maintained and clean.

 You can get firewood delivered to your site, rent a golf cart to explore the area, grab some supplies and food at the camp store and deli or relax at the park’s beach areas.
-Even do some great fishing onsite.
+Even do some great fishing onsite at the private lake.
+They also have cabins.

 Crossville is full of natural charm and beauty.
 Fall Creek Falls State Park and the Catoosa Wildlife Management Area are only a few miles down the road for some outdoors fun.
 Crossville is named for being a crossroads between eastern and central Tennessee.